 The last thing you should do in your ecommerce business is letting personal experiences or opinions drive your operations.
-For instance, because you are piqued by subscription pop-ups or ads, does not mean that every other person is.
+For instance, just because subscription pop-ups or ads pique your interest does not mean that every other person is.
 Rather, you should try out methods that have verifiable proof of being effective and result-oriented.
 If you are to boost your online sales figures, identify that your personal opinions and prejudices should be left out of the equation.
 Rather, base your actions on statistics and studies that have been tested and certified effective.

-Do not be swayed by the belief that offering a deluge of products on your ecommerce website increases your chances of making more sales.
+Many businesses believe that offering a deluge of products on your ecommerce website increases the chances of making more sales.
+Do not let this belief sway you.
 It might just have the opposite effect.
 Empirical studies show that listing too many products is often mentally tasking for the average visitor.
-This is because of the time needed to flip through product specifications and other such information.
-Ultimately, such a potential buyer ends up being overwhelmed and leaves your pages without making a purchase.
+It takes time to flip through product specifications and other such information.
+Ultimately, such a tactic can overwhelm a potential buyer, and they end up leaving your pages without making a purchase.

-The rule of thumb in this regard is to place a sizeable number of items, so your buyers can see only the most important options and ultimately make a purchase decision.
+In this regard, there’s a simple rule of thumb.
+Place a sizeable number of items in your store, so your buyers can see only the most important options and ultimately make a purchase decision.

 This point flows from the one preceding it.
 From avoiding posting too many products, you might actually be limiting the volume of your online sales if you do sell back-end products to your customers.
 Backend products are other products you can offer to your existing customers after they’ve made their initial purchase.
 From the knowledge of the products purchased, you can recommend what other products would complement their initial purchase.

 In dealing with backend products, you should take cognizance of the following:

 - Offer only products that complement the initial product of purchase.
 As an example, if your customer purchased golf clubs, you can point him or her to buy a golf club bag.
 Or you could also offer to sell golf shoes, hand gloves, face caps as well as golf training videos among others.